 Step 2.
 Ensure ignition switch is OFF.
 Reconnect the battery 12v negative cable (black wire) to battery terminal (-).

 Step 3.
 Cycle ignition switch to ON position and wait 1 minute, then start your vehicle.
 Check Engine Light or Service Engine Soon Light should be reset and turned OFF.

-- If you are successful in turning off the check engine light, this means your vehicle has not stored it's emissions data in the ROM section of it's computer and you have just deleted all data pertaining to your vehicle's engine and emissions systems, sometimes including security, radio & system settings.
+- If you are successful in turning off the check engine light, this means your vehicle has not stored it's emissions data in the ROM section of it's computer and you have deleted all data pertaining to your vehicle's engine and emissions systems, which may include security, radio & system settings.